 This is a serious copout and should never be used during an interview.
 “I have come across many candidates who say ‘I was perfectly happy in my role, but a recruiter called me about another job out of the blue and I decided to try it,’” bemoans the Hong Kong recruiter.
 “Nobody can force you to leave a role and if you’re perfectly happy in your job you wouldn’t be interviewing at another firm – there has to be some frustration there.
 So take responsibility for your actions and decisions.”

 Recruiters in Asia say they come across too many young finance professionals who’ve moved roles for a better job title, but not much else.
 “These candidates are too susceptible to flattery and their heads are too easily turned – it shows they have an issue with commitment,” says Batten.

 6. Culture clash

 This is a common excuse, but it’s becoming harder for candidates to use because of the efforts banks now make to ensure new recruits don’t clash with their company culture.
-“Most candidate will have been through several interview rounds and have met their peers – they roughly know prior to joining what the culture will be like,” says Steve Hutchinson, director of The Andersen Partnership in Singapore.
+“Most candidate will have been through several interview rounds and have met their peers – they roughly know prior to joining what the culture will be like,” says Steve Hutchinson, a partner at Fortitude Partnership in Singapore.
 “Candidates typically aren’t able to say exactly what they didn’t like about the culture, which means recruiters aren’t able to know if they will be a good fit with the next bank or not,” adds Batten from Volt.